 The Bogle Phantom Red Blend 2016 is a blend of 51.5% Petit Sirah and 48.5% Zinfandel sourced from vineyards in several California vineyard regions.
 Bogle Vineyards was named 2019 Winery of the Year by Wine Enthusiast magazine.

-Clarksburg had been an AVA that was mainly vineyards who sold their grapes to her wineries with Bogle Vineyards being a notable exception.
-Bogle ‘s vineyards and production are run by the 6th generation of the family.
+Clarksburg had been an AVA that was mainly vineyards that sold their grapes to her wineries with Bogle Vineyards being a notable exception.
+Bogle’s vineyards and production are run by the 6th generation of the family.
 They have grown grapes and made wine since 1978.

 Bogle concentrates on value-priced wines and the Phantom series is their flagship wine (they have a Phantom Chardonnay, too).
 This is a wine that I found on sale for $15, so the production details will be more involved than regular Bogle labels.

-The first thing that jumps out about this blend was aged in American oak, a mix first and second use barrels for 28 months.
+The first thing that jumped out about this blend was aged in American oak, a mix of first and second-use barrels for 28 months.
 That kind of extended oak barrel aging is relatively rare in this price range and is the reason this is a 2016 vintage when competing Red Blends currently on store shelves are more likely to be 2017 or even 2018.

 They could have aged this blend for a year in oak, plenty of the competition take that route.
 You can add oak flavoring to wine fairly quickly, but the benefits of long-term oak aging do not have a shortcut.
 This one detail tells you everything you need to know about the Phantom.
 Bogle did not have to give this Red extended aging.
 But they did and you are not paying much of a premium for the extra attention to detail.